 We use the fruit-fly Drosophila because it is a very powerful model organism to address questions swiftly, in vivo and with single cell resolution.
 Our approach combines genetics, molecular biology, cell culture, computational analysis and in vivo confocal microscopy in fixed specimens and in time-lapse.

-Research by the Hidalgo group is funded by The Wellcome Trust, BBRSC and EU Marie Curie Programme, and in the past has also received funding from the MRC, EMBO and The Royal Society
+Research by the Hidalgo group is funded by: The Wellcome Trust, BBRSC project grants and EU Marie Curie IntraEuropean and International Incoming Fellowship and The Royal Society, and in the past has also received funding from the MRC and EMBO and PhD studentships from the BBSRC, MRC and the Government of Brunei.

 McIlroy G, Foldi I, Aurikko J, Wentzell JS, Lim MA, Fenton JC, Gay NJ and Hidalgo A (2013) Toll-6 and Toll-7 function as neurotorphin receptors in the Drosophila melanogaster CNS.
 Nature Neuroscience 16, 1248-1256. doi: 10.1038/nn.3474.
 Recommended by Faculty of 1000 http://f1000.com/prime/718049779?bd=1&ui=21597